- Common Childhood Fears

 For Babies and Toddlers

-- Parental presence can instantly make your baby feel safe from any strange situation.
+- Parental presence and warmth can instantly make your baby feel safe from any strange situation.

 - Establishing a routine can make them understand what actions to expect and when.